priscilaportifolio/customer-contact-reduction-cx-optimisation/README.md

 # Customer Contact Reduction & CX Optimisation

 > Power BI analytics project focused on customer experience, contact reduction and operational performance optimisation through data-driven insights and business recommendations.
+The project is based on a publicly available dataset obtained from Kaggle and enriched with additional business attributes to simulate a realistic customer support environment.

 ## Business Challenge